Marriage Is Hard Enough—Don’t Say “I Do” If He Says These 6 Things

 But marriage magnifies everything.

-That same rigidity will show up when you’re drowning in postpartum anxiety and he’s too emotionally absent to hold space.
+That same rigidity will show up when you’re overwhelmed by postpartum anxiety and he’s too emotionally absent to support you.
 It’ll show up when you want therapy and he mocks it.
-When you want more intimacy and he retreats into his man cave.
+When you want deeper connection and he retreats into his own bubble.

 Growth is the currency of long-term love.
 Without it, you’re just roommates.